fzft/go-arc/README.md

 # go-arc
 go-arc is a simple tool to archive files and directories.
-It is written in Go and uses the standard library only.
+It is written in Go and uses the standard library only. it will give you a golang web application with a basic directory structure. it will give you a interactive console to create a new project and you can choose the web framework, database, and other components you want to use.

 ## Prerequisites